 But they don’t.
 They tend not to measure against what we regard as close to perfection as we can get.

 I think one problem is the different approach of many investors.
-Warren Buffett has already mentioned one difference, in which he pointed out the difference between investor and speculator.
+Warren Buffett has already mentioned one difference: the difference between investor and speculator.
 Many conservative investors take an approach like Berkshire Hathaway and try to find undervalued companies.

 Was it easier in the good old days?

-At the legendary shareholders’ meeting, Charlie Munger addressed another essential aspect.
-In his view, it used to be much easier to find such undervalued stocks.
+Charlie Munger addressed another interesting aspect.
+In his view, it used to be much easier to find undervalued stocks.

-Well, I will say this that the concept of intrinsic value used to be a lot easier because there were all kinds of stocks that were selling for 50 percent or less of the amount at which you could have easily liquidated the whole corporation if you owned the whole corporation.
+Well, I will say that the concept of intrinsic value used to be a lot easier because there were all kinds of stocks that were selling for 50 percent or less of the amount at which you could have easily liquidated the whole corporation if you owned it.

 And as the world is wised up and as stocks have behaved so well for people that stocks generally have gone to higher and higher prices.